ccme-tmc/gap2-testcases/README.md

 to start a WIEN2k calculation and a following `gap2_init`.
 Make sure that `run_lapw` is available from the environment.

-If you already have the SCF inputs and only need to regenerate the GAP input, you can run
+If you already have the SCF inputs and only need to regenerate the GAP inputs, you can run

 ```bash
 python gap_test.py --init-gap